-A high priority for any software buyer should be end user adoption of the technology – but this part of the process often gets forgotten in the process of selecting a vendor and implementing the software.
+A high priority for any software buyer should be end user adoption of the technology – but this part of the process often gets forgotten in the process of selecting a vendor and implementing Digital Asset Management or Brand Management Software.
 In addition, this important step is rarely supported by vendors.
 As a buyer you can sometimes feel you’ve been left on your own to encourage user adoption.

 As we all know, increasing adoption creates ROI.
 So, when you’ve reviewed vendors and you are making your final selection, ask questions and find out which one is going to guide you through the onboarding process and help drive end user adoption.